signature-opensource/CK-TimeSpanUnit/README.md

   - "Quarter:18" => "Semester:9"
   - "Semester:30" => "Year:15"

 This type is not a "mathematical" type, it doesn't support any operation.
-The `WeakTimeSpan.Count` cannot be 0 or negative, it is necessarily positive.
+The `WeakTimeSpan.Count` is necessarily positive (cannot be 0 or negative).
 A `WeakTimeSpan` can be computed from 2 `DateTime`:
 ```csharp
 var a = DateTime.Parse( "2000/01/31 03:04:10", CultureInfo.InvariantCulture );